liskcenterutrecht/digital-identity/research/SSI Study Day.md

 Things to look into:
 - Would it be possible to use a lisk address as did?
 The uniresolver.io doesn't list lisk.
+- If you are an issuer, you don't want to rely on a central party like uniresolver.io.
+You rather run a universal resolver node yourself.